-Death Stranding 2: On the Beach: Warnings Locations & Interactive Tracking Guide
+Death Stranding 2: On the Beach: Warning Locations & Interactive Tracking Guide

 In Death Stranding 2: On the Beach, "Warnings" are not a collectible item but a mechanic managed through the Odradek and the Environmental Observatories.
 These locations and signals warn Sam of impending Natural Disasters, BT Nexuses, and Brigand Ambushes.